Two mature Eucalypt trees on Mount Mee are due to be cut down by the Department of Transport and Main Roads.

 Native Habitat At Risk

-Standing strong, adjacent to Lewington Road on Jinibara Country, the two trees identified to be cut down are habitat for koalas, sugar gliders, native birds, and insects.
+Standing strong, adjacent to Lewington Road on Kabi Kabi Country alongside Jinibara Country, trees to be cut down include two mature eucalypts that are habitat for koalas, gliders, native birds, and insects.

-Locals have observed the trees' hollow branch nesting sites being utilised by a range of birdlife, including native parrots.
+Locals have observed the trees' hollow branch nesting sites being utilised by a range of native birdlife.
 Habitat loss is a major threat to these species.

 The trees play a critical role in the local ecosystem, offer a range of benefits including reducing erosion, and add to the natural beauty of Mount Mee.